Skip to main content

 Use the DELETE endpoint to clear all triggers at a given scope.

-Example: Clear Triggers
+Example: Clear an Account-Scoped Trigger

 curl --request DELETE \